 Horiatiki, or Greek salad, comes in as many varieties as the country itself.
 Horiatiki comes from simple origins: the simple lunch of a Greek farmer, and the word derives from the Greek for villager or peasant.

-Light and mostly vegetarian, the basis of a horiatiki is usually Greek feta, cucumber, onions, and kalamata olives.
+Light and mostly vegetarian, the basis of this classic Greek dish is usually Greek feta cheese, cucumber, onions, and kalamata olives.

 Capsicum, capers, and seasonings of olive oil and various herbs are also a common addition, but you should expect almost anything, depending on the lovely tastes of your local area!

 - See all of the best things to do in Greece, from Get Your Guide

 - If you planning on visitng Greece, check out all my articles on Greece

 - Read about Indonesian Food and Food Culture in Java

 - Read about the best Tokyo Street Foods